electron/electron/docs/api/browser-window.md

 * `buttons` [ThumbarButton[]](structures/thumbar-button.md)

-Returns `Boolean` - Whether the buttons were added successfully
+Returns `boolean` - Whether the buttons were added successfully

 Add a thumbnail toolbar with a specified set of buttons to the thumbnail image of a window in a taskbar button layout.
-Returns a `Boolean` object indicates whether the thumbnail has been added successfully.
+Returns a `boolean` object indicates whether the thumbnail has been added successfully.

 The number of buttons in thumbnail toolbar should be no greater than 7 due to